Open Accessibility Menu

 Succession planning support

 Your board and investors, for those that have them, should also be able to provide support.
-Alongside patient capital investment, BGF provides growing businesses in the UK and Ireland with additional value creation support and expertise on-demand.
-This includes expert guidance on succession planning, strategic acquisitions, global expansion, ESG, and more.
+At BGF, we provide our portfolio of SMEs across the UK and Ireland with growth capital and ongoing value creation support.
+This includes expert guidance on their growth strategies, from succession planning and business acquisitions to global expansion and ESG.

-Looking for more than just a minority investment partner?
-Join the long list of businesses we’ve supported with succession planning, including e-commerce retailer DOS, beauty brand incubator SLG, and leading life sciences company Arcinova (acquired by Quotient Sciences).
+Join the long list of companies we’ve supported with succession planning and further growth plans, including e-commerce retailer Direct Online Services (DOS), beauty brand incubator SLG, and leading life sciences company Arcinova.

 Frequently asked questions